LogicAnalyzer/documentation/fpga/modules/command_decoder/command_decoder.md

 The communication protocol used by the device requires an `OPCODE` followed by four additional bytes referred to as the `COMMAND` bytes, which vary depending on the `OPCODE` given.
 Every command issued to the system needs to follow this five-byte format, shorter commands are not yet supported.
 This module receives and holds the bytes in order as they come in.

 ### Module functionality ###
 This module contains a finite-state machine, which waits for incoming bytes from the transmitter (alerted when `byte_in_ready` asserted), placing them in order inside a 40-bit wide register.
-When the fifth byte is received, it places all five bytes into output registers, asserts `cmd_recieved` and returns to its IDLE state, awaiting to receive another transmission.
-Although `cmd_recieved` is only asserted for one clock cycle, the value in the output register will be held constant until a new five bytes are received and a new `cmd_recieved` is asserted.
+When the fifth byte is received, it places all five bytes into output registers, asserts `cmd_received` and returns to its IDLE state, awaiting to receive another transmission.
+Although `cmd_received` is only asserted for one clock cycle, the value in the output register will be held constant until a new five bytes are received and a new `cmd_received` is asserted.

 #### Inputs ####